DevangRay/compiler-extension/SOLUTION-D5.md

 in the standard.

-The SCCP optimization removed dead code from the function by using a single call to addConstant to complete the necessary calculations.
+The SCCP optimization removed dead code from the function by using a single call to addConstant to complete the necessary calculations, allowing for faster runtimes.

 #### Optimization 5, Function Merging
 Benchmark `functionMerge.tip` with -intop